What Creators Need To Know About Instagram Recommendations

 - Make a good first impression.
 Pull the viewer in within the first 3 seconds and keep them interested the whole time.

 - Avoid visibly recycled content.
-Don’t post reels that are visibly from other apps (i.e. contain watermarks) or that are low quality.
+Don't post reels that contain watermarks, that are blurry or otherwise low quality.